 Bali is by far the most popular island in Indonesia.
-With its towering waterfalls, rich culture, ornate temples and trendy eateries, Bali holds its place on many bucket lists.
+With its towering waterfalls, rich culture, ornate temples, trendy eateries, and Bali nightlife.
+Bali holds its place on many bucket lists and three days in Ubud is a great amount of time to explore the area.

 While Kuta and Seminyak have been popular places to stay in Bali for years now, Canggu is quickly earning its place as a great spot for younger travelers, backpackers, and a place to set up camp for digital nomads.

 Make Canggu your base, or one of the main places you stay during your trip to Bali.
 There’s a variety of activities in Canggu Bali to appeal to every type of traveler.
 Continue reading this three-day Canggu Bali itinerary to help you plan your trip.
 Three days is a great amount of time to explore Canggu Bali.
-Depending on the nature of your trip, you could easily tweak the itinerary to suit you.
+Depending on the nature of your trip, you could easily tweak the itinerary and visit Gili Meno, a castaway paradise island.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.